 Fabrication: Putting It All Together

 As inferred by Fig. 2, the number of layers needed for the DFB/mirror system is a function of the refractive index difference between the layered materials as well as the amount of gain in the layers.
 Large refractive index contrast can be found in hybrid organic/inorganic systems having low numbers of layers and wide band gaps, but these systems are not amenable to easy processing.
-Large and small refractive index systems (n>1.7, n<1.37) typically require more complex manufacturing methods such as vacuum deposition, liquid phase epitaxy, etc. [citations] and are beyond the scope of this review.
+Large and small refractive index systems (n>1.7, n<1.37) typically require more complex manufacturing methods such as vacuum deposition, liquid phase epitaxy, etc. and are beyond the scope of this review.
 Thus, to achieve the large reflectivities needed for a DFB laser structure with all-polymer multilayer systems typically requires on the order of a hundred layers or more due to the relatively small refractive index differences available.

 Once a suitable dye-host polymer system is found, another issue is the mechanical, chemical, and thermal compatibility with the other polymer making up the DFB and the layering process.
-Similarity in structure between polymers can lead to large interfacial regions, which can be particularly problematic for maintaining the interface between dye-doped and chromophore-free regions.
+Similarity in structure between polymers can lead to large interfacial regions, which can be particularly problematic for maintaining the interface between gain layers and chromophore-free regions.
 The two techniques used to date for forced assembly are spin-coating, which is a well-established, but more tedious process for producing large numbers of layers, and melt-processed co-extrusion.

 Spin-coating

-An assembly technique that requires constructing the multilayer one layer at a time is primarily of research interest due to the time and number of steps required to assemble enough layers.
+An assembly technique that requires constructing the multilayer one layer at a time may be primarily of research interest due to the time and number of steps required to assemble enough layers.
 Nonetheless, some early work on the construction of distributed Bragg multilayers by spin-coating and other layer-by-layer technique merits discussion.
 Recent work suggests ways to improve the speed of the process, but which have not yet been applied to a DFB system.

 The general process of spin coating of polymers from dilute solution is well known, having been employed in the semiconductor industry for decades in the use of photoresists.
 Because the DFB laser process usually employs ultrathin films of less than 200 nm, however, the control of the layer thickness and uniformity can seem more of an art, requiring repeated trial and characterization through interferometric or profilometric means, especially when thickness control at the nanometer level is desired.
 Broadly, the film thickness has been seen experimentally and roughly modeled to scale as